s3ql/s3ql/rst/faq.rst

 decreased the maximum object size to 5 MB, you'd download/upload 5 MB.

-On the other hand, if you want to read the whole 100 MB, and have configured an object size of 10 MB, S3QL will have to send 10 separate requests to the backend.
+On the other hand, if you want to read the whole 100 MB, and have configured a block size of 10 MB, S3QL will have to send 10 separate requests to the backend.
 With a maximum object size of 1 MB, there'd be 100 separate requests.
 The larger the number of requests, the more inefficient this becomes, because there is a fixed time associated